Liana64/k8s-gitops/README.md

 **Liana Laboratories Self-Hosting Initiative**

-This is my Kubernetes homelab, currently running on a Lenovo ThinkServer RD350.
-I'm still migrating over some of my resources to Kubernetes, and I also want to setup another node on my R720xd, but this is the current state of things!
+This is my Kubernetes homelab, currently running on a Lenovo RD350 and Dell R720xd.
 Feel free to have a look around and adapt however you want!

 **Are you an aspiring homelabber?**